 Creating the login session.

-After you log in, you can click the button at the bottom of the page to capture the login session.
+After you log in, you can click the button on the page to capture the login session.
 This will download a JSON containing your session data.

 Downloading the login session JSON.